 Canyon of Spahats Creek in Wells Gray Provincial Park, BC

-As part of Simcpw’s dedication to a healthy population, recreational activities are often held for community members.
+As part of Simpcw’s dedication to a healthy population, recreational activities are often held for community members.
 The Chu Chua Men’s Fastball Team participates in games with other Nations in the area.
-Basketball is a very popular sport for Simcpw, with the men’s, women’s, and master’s teams all taking part in the annual Kamloops Basketball tournament, held each year over the Easter holiday weekend.
+Basketball is a very popular sport for Simpcw, with the men’s, women’s, and master’s teams all taking part in the annual Kamloops Basketball tournament, held each year over the Easter holiday weekend.

 Within Chu Chua, several slo-pitch tournaments are held each year as well.
 The Chu Chua Fire Department, the CCR, and the Juanita Haller Memorial Ladies tournaments are all highly anticipated and eagerly attended each year, with a lot of fun for all involved.
 Our youth participate in sports through local schools as well, and Simpcw has been represented in the Barriere Minor softball league from 1974 until today.

 Aside from organized team sports, many members of Simpcw enjoy other outdoor pursuits- the Youth Group has a snowboarding team that meets most weekends over the winter, and currently, crews have been developing trail systems to allow for mountain biking and hiking in the summer months.
 The Health Department often organizes special classes in yoga, kick boxing and other exercise to promote activity at any age and ability level.
 Information about recreational activities and tournaments are often posted on the message board in the main band office, on the calendar of events on this website or in the monthly newsletter sent out to community members.

 500 Dunn Lake Road, B.C